-Did you know that there is web content that is toxic for your business?
+Did you know that there is web content toxic for your business?

 You might not think of it this way, but you probably spend most of your time on the web sifting through stuff you don’t like.

-For every gem of a blog that you read there are hundreds that you look at for only a few seconds before you move on.
+For every gem of a blog you read, there are hundreds that you look at for only a few seconds before you move on.
 And why is that?

 Because the web is practically bursting with countless unavoidable blogs that post nothing but harmless (and pointless) filler that echoes current trends or news.

 So how do you make sure that your web business doesn’t put out the same ho-hum content?

 Professional bloggers are just like any entrepreneur trying to get their name out there.